 Rental Certificate Compliance Verdict

-Current compliance status
+Current readiness status

 Local rule signal